-- A. A "Do Not Contact List" (see definition) will be maintained by the Deputy Elections Commissioner.
-All candidates will be informed of students that have subscribed to this list. - B. Mass emails can only be sent through a personal email account.
+- A. A "Do Not Contact List" (see definition) will be maintained by the candidate who is distributing the emails. - B. Mass emails can only be sent through a personal email account.
 Any personal email account to be used for this purpose must be registered with the Elections Commissioner.
 The use of University classlists and listservs are strictly prohibited.
 A link to the "Do Not Contact List" will be required at the bottom of these mass emails, through the use of a disclaimer written by the Elections Commissioner.
-The link must be visible at all times and cannot be a part of the disappearing footer or signature portion of the email. - C. Candidates will not use their University of Arizona email account for campaign purposes .
-Emails must be sent via personal email account registered with the Elections Commissioner. - D. All mass emails, sent from a candidate to qualified voters with the intention of Campaigning and or advocating for a vote in their favor must "Cc" the ASUA Elections email.
+The link must be visible at all times and cannot be a part of the disappearing footer or signature portion of the email. - C. Any candidate who registers and email with the Elections Commissioner must also create a "Do not contact" form, using Google forms. - D. The form must be shared with ASUA Elections via the official elections email asua-elections@email.arizona.edu.